 Tip #3 Check the car’s LTO/LTFRB/PNP/HPG records

-Go the extra mile of checking the LTO records of the car for outstanding notices or alarms.
-Also, check with LTFRB if there’s an outstanding franchise(s) attached to the unit.
+Go the extra mile to check the Land Transportation Office (LTO) records of the car for outstanding notices or alarms.
+Also, check with the Land Transportation Franchising and Regulatory Board (LTFRB) if there’s an outstanding franchise(s) attached to the unit.
 Finally, check with PNP or HPG if there are camp notices/bulletins on the unit and if the body numbers match the records.

 You don’t want any of these unwanted surprises later on.